BGforgeNet/bg2-wildmage/README.md

 #### Not bugs/known issues
 - "Summon Cow" occasionally damages every creature in the whole area.
 This seems to be hard-coded and intended by Bioware.
 It also happens with the wild surge and the original 2nd level "Easter Egg"-spell.
+- Spellshaper *does not* get extra attacks from weapon specialization.
+If you're unhappy with that, post [here](https://github.com/BGforgeNet/bg2-wildmage/issues/2)

 ### Changelog
 - 2.beta3